CattoFace/barrcodes/content/posts/aoc2024/day23/index.md

 Day23 - Part2/(default) time:   [15.181 ms 15.243 ms 15.323 ms]
 ```

+### A New Approach - Brute-Force
-And finally, turns out a very naive algorithm that doesn't do a huge amount of allocations is a lot faster:
+Turns out a very naive algorithm that doesn't do a huge amount of allocations is a lot faster:
 First, it appears that the max clique size is always 13, so the goal is finding the vertices that form it.
 Additionally, the simplest way to find a clique is to take any 13 vertices, and for every pair in that group, verify they share an edge.
 Taking just *any* 13 will be slow, so I started by iterating over the vertices, and looked for ones with at least 12 neighbours.